Gallicchio-Lab/AToM-OpenMM/README.md

-ASyncRE-OpenMM
+AToM-OpenMM
 ==============

-ASynchronous Replica Exchange for OpenMM (ASyncRE-OpenMM) is an extensible Python package enabling asynchronous parallel replica exchange molecular simulations with OpenMM on a workstation or a compute node with one or more GPUs.
+The Alchemical Transfer Method for for OpenMM (AToM-OpenMM) is an extensible Python package for the estimation of absolute and relative binding free energies of molecular complexes.
+It implements the [Alchemical Transfer Method (ATM)](https://pubs.acs.org/doi/10.1021/acs.jcim.1c01129) with  asynchronous parallel replica exchange molecular dynamics with the [OpenMM](https://github.com/openmm) library.
+The AToM software can be deployed on a workstation or a compute node with one or more GPUs.

-This version of ASyncRE is tailored to Alchemical Transfer Method alchemical calculations using the latest stable release of the [ATMetaForce plugin](https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin) (currently version 0.2.4.1).
+AToM uses the [ATMetaForce plugin](https://github.com/Gallicchio-Lab/openmm-atmmetaforce-plugin) for OpenMM.

 Credits
 -------